Stacktape

 Cache control

-• this approach lets you set basic caching rules, but is overall less flexible.
+2. Using CDN caching options: This allows you to set basic caching rules but is less flexible.

 Cache-Control header with buckets